saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/xcuitest.md

 <p><small>| OPTIONAL | STRING |</small></p>

-The file containing tests will be used in sharding by concurrency.
+The file containing tests is used in sharding by concurrency.

 ---